GreengagePlum/Sokoban/README.md

 You'll find here [the base files for](https://git.unistra.fr/techdevprintemps2022/SokobanTechDev) the project concerning the game of Sokoban.
 The instructions are to be found at this address [TP Sokoban](https://techdevprintemps2022.pages.unistra.fr/TP_TechDevEnonce/)

 Sokoban is a puzzle video game invented in Japan.
 The player has to move the crates to the target spots.
-The player can move in the four directions and push (but not pull) a single box at a time.
+The player can move in the four directions and push (but not pull) a single crate at a time.
 Once all the crates are put away (it's sometimes a real headache), the level is complete and the player moves on to the next level. ([Wikipedia article](https://en.wikipedia.org/wiki/Sokoban))

-The online documentation for this project is hosted by Github Pages and is found at this address <https://greengageplum.github.io/sokoban/>.
+The online documentation for this project is hosted by Github Pages and is found at this address <https://greengageplum.github.io/Sokoban/>.
 It is automatically built during each release using Github Actions. **Attention**, the documentation is in **French** since I carried out this project during my bachelor's in France.

 ## A preview